AVSLab/basilisk/src/simulation/dynamics/Thrusters/thrusterStateEffector/thrusterStateEffector.rst

 ~~~~~~~~~~~~

 To use the thruster state effector module, the user first needs to create the thruster and populate it with the necessary information, such as thruster magnitude, minimum on time, etc. This can be done with the help
-of the :ref:`ThrusterFactory` Basilisk Python library.
+of the :ref:`simIncludeThruster` Basilisk Python library.
 The code to create a generic thruster is shown below:

 .. code-block:: python